mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

     - There’s an insurance industry because people will pay to reduce their risk
     - If everyone were risk-neutral, no insurance needed!
  - It’s win-win: you’d rather have the $400 and the insurance company would rather have the lottery (their utility curve is flat and they have many lotteries)
+    - People would rather pay a small insurance premium than gamble the price of their house against the chance of a fire.
+    - From the insurance company's point of view, the price of the house is very small compared with the firm's total reserves.
+This means that the insurer's utility curve is approximately linear over such a small region, and the gamble costs the company almost nothing.

 <h2 id="9fb9837709420f7dfb61a9c21dd50531"></h2>